Marketplace HubSpot Theme or Custom Theme? 5 Questions to Decide

 • Templates that behave consistently when content changes.

-Many high‑quality marketplace themes are built with this editor experience in mind.
+Many high-quality marketplace themes are built with this editor experience in mind.
 For a lot of teams, that is enough.
+When you weigh the buy vs build HubSpot theme decision, editor experience should be near the top of the list.

 If you also have in-house or partner developers who will keep touching the code, you can get more value from a custom theme built for your specific workflow.
 Developers can set up a local dev environment, version control, and modules that match how your team actually builds pages, rather than wrestling a generic theme's assumptions.